 It really does not matter when you want to tour the gorillas of Rwanda, you can see the gorillas all year round.
 Most visitors take on the months of June to September and then December to February since this is the time of the year where it does not rain heavily.
 During the peak season, July and August, the permits are always on high demand.
 Booking the trip 3 months to your trekking date is very important.

-There are quite a number of cool places where you can stay before or after Rwanda gorilla trekking.
+There are quite a number of cool places where you can stay before or after Rwanda gorilla trekking and other Rwanda safaris.
 Its all about how much money you are willing to spend.
 From the luxury option to the moderate and budget safari lodges, every tourist is catered for.
 See our list of safari lodges in Volcanoes area that we recommend.

 Mountain gorilla (Gorilla berengei berengei) is among the two mainly endangered apes. (the Cross River Gorilla, Gorilla gorilla diehli).
 It is approximated that there are 720 mountain gorillas existing today, and these specifically live in the wild.
 They live in 2 small, sheltered afromontane forest areas in northwestern Rwanda, southwestern Uganda and as eastern DRC..